Definition of Straight Line Depreciation Method

 Some of the disadvantages are given below:

-- If the capital expenditure is incurred the depreciation is to be recalculated prospectively.
+- If the capital expenditure is incurred, the depreciation will be recalculated prospectively.

 - It is not useful when the life of an asset is unpredictable.

-- It is not suitable of an organization that keeps a large number of assets.
+- It is not suitable for an organization that keeps a large number of assets.

 Conclusion

-Straight line method of depreciation is one of the methods of depreciation in which the amount of depreciation is constant over the life of the asset.
+This method of depreciation is one of the methods of depreciation in which the amount of depreciation is constant over the life of the asset.
 It is the easiest way of calculating depreciation.
-The formula for calculating depreciation is the value of asset less salvage value divided by the life of the asset.
+The formula for calculating depreciation is the value of the asset less salvage value divided by the asset’s life.
 The profit or loss on sale can be recorded separately in the case of the straight-line depreciation method.
 But at the same time, this method is not efficient for organizations that have a large number of assets.

 Recommended Articles

 This is a guide to Straight Line Depreciation Method.
-Here we also discuss the definition and how to calculate straight line depreciation method? along with advantages and disadvantages.
+Here we also discuss the definition and how to calculate the straight line depreciation method.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –